5. Installation – Mastering Plone 6 development

 • generates a file structure to be prepared to install Plone packages with pip

-• generates Zope configuration with cookiecutter
+• generates Zope configuration with Cookiecutter

 By creating and working with a Python virtual environment, we are independent of the system Python installation.
 We install packages and its version according to our needs.

-The build generates Zope configuration files with cookiecutter cookiecutter-zope-instance.
+The build generates Zope configuration files with Cookiecutter cookiecutter-zope-instance.
 The file we will modify to update our Zope / Plone configuration is instance.yaml.
 In this file we will add add-ons that are installed as Python packages and shall be loaded in our instance. instance.yaml is the one configuration file for our Zope / Plone instance.
 The documentation of cookiecutter-zope-instance explains a lot more that can be configured like the port or another storage.

 After changes in configuration files, a re-build is necessary: